-In view of COVID-19 and its impact to market-wide prices and volatilities, the Bank took a risk aversion position to preemptively manage possible price uncertainties brought about by changes in quarantine classification and sudden limitation in economic activities.
+The Bank took a risk aversion position to preemptively manage possible price uncertainties brought about by changes in quarantine classification and sudden limitation in economic activities.
 Likewise, risk limits for VaR and Management Action Trigger (MAT) took into consideration the impact of pandemic in market volatilities.